prupireddy/ComoEEG-NN-PYTHON/README.txt

 Each program has its own readme in its metadata.
 This is branch stores the code for the neural network.
-Process oriented & Paper-style notes are stored in the report in CNN + Spectrograms.
 This branch belongs to CNN V1.

 NN.py: